woocommerce/woocommerce/readme.txt

 == Changelog ==

+= 2.1.1 =
+* Fix - During install, register all post types and endpoints so that the rewrite rules are correctly generated.

 = 2.1.0 - 10/02/2014 =
 * Feature - New REST API
 * Feature - Define whether prices should be shown incl. or excl. of tax, and add an optional suffix.